gplepage/vegas/doc/html/_sources/tutorial.txt

     Some of its samples hit the peak's shoulders, so |vegas| is eventually able to find the peak (by iterations 5--6), but the integrand estimates are wildly non-Gaussian before that point.
-This results in a non-sensical final result, as indicated by the ``Q = 0.00``.
+This results in a nonsensical final result, as indicated by the ``Q = 0.00``.

     It is common practice in using |vegas| to discard